Sub-principles

 - Oort cloud (diffuse outer region)

-- Will eventually produce "spectral lines" as it settles
+- Will eventually produce "spectral lines" for the next higher similarity level as it settles

 - Central bulge/core (dense, massive)